A closer look at the capabilities and risks of iPhone X face mapping

 Ultimately, though, it will be up to individual iPhone X users to decide whether they trust a particular company/app developer to give it access to the camera and thus also access to the facial tracking and facial mapping toolkit that Apple is placing in developers’ hands with the iPhone X.

-The issue of user consent is a potentially thorny one, especially given incoming tighter regulations in the European Union around how companies handle and process personal data.
+The issue of user consent is a potentially thorny one, though, especially given incoming tighter regulations in the European Union around how companies handle and process personal data.

 The GDPR (General Data Protection Regulation) comes into force across the 28 Member States of the EU in May next year, and sets new responsibilities and liabilities for companies processing EU citizens’ personal data — including by expanding the definition of what personal data is.